aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/manage-durations/_index.md

 ---
-title: Add Task to Project and Manage Durations with Aspose.Tasks
+title: Add Task to Project and Manage Durations
 linktitle: Manage Durations of Tasks in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Explore how to add task to project and manage durations with Aspose.Tasks for Java.
 Learn how to set duration and how to convert duration easily.